Freedom of religion in Russia: Abuses of religious freedom

 Although there are several laws addressing crimes motivated by ethnic or religious hatred, law enforcement agencies enforced these laws in an inconsistent, generally infrequent, and sometimes arbitrary manner.

 Authorities rarely prosecuted or sentenced those arrested for attacks and vandalism against religious minorities, and they often failed to bring hate-crime charges even when religious bigotry was clearly involved.
 Some government officials denied that there was a problem with hate crimes, or if they did exist, they were manifestations of economic ills.
 Some government officials and human rights observers noted that, due to heavy caseloads, prosecutors chose to file easily proven charges of vandalism or hooliganism rather than risk an acquittal on the harder-to-prove hate-crime motive.
-The end result was that hate crime legislation was often not enforced.
+The result was that hate crime legislation was often not enforced.

 The Government also used counter-terrorism to commit serious violations of religious freedom against the Muslim population.
 There were a number of cases of Muslims being prosecuted for extremism or terrorism even when they have no clear relation to such activities.
 These included individuals detained for possessing religious literature such as the Qur'an, or on the basis of evidence allegedly planted by the police.
 Some people suspected by local police of Islamic extremism allegedly were subjected to torture and ill-treatment.

 According to human rights groups, a Supreme Court decision to ban 15 Muslim groups for alleged ties to international terrorism made it easier for officials to arbitrarily detain Muslims for alleged connections to these groups.

-On 24 May, 2007, during an interethnic brawl in Stavropol between hundreds of Russian and Chechen youths, Gelani Ayatev was badly beaten and soon after died of his injuries.
+On 24 May 2007, during an inter-ethnic brawl in Stavropol between hundreds of Russian and Chechen youths, Gelani Ayatev was badly beaten and soon after died of his injuries.
 Zaurbek Akhmadov, an eyewitness, said that riot troops and local police cheered on skinheads as they physically assaulted Ayatev, who had been handcuffed.
 Police then put Ayatev, still in handcuffs, and Akhmadov, who had been shot in the leg by police as he tried to help Ayatev, in the back of a police vehicle.
 According to Akmadov, the police refused to allow medical attention for Ayatev or Akmadov for more than an hour, and in response to Akhmadov's cries to help Ayatev and bring him to a doctor, the policemen answered "Don't worry.
-He won't be shouting Allah Akbar anymore."
+He won't be shouting Allah Akbar, anymore."

 In the case where a suspect threw a Molotov cocktail at a synagogue in Saratov in May 2007, police were investigating it as a case of "hooliganism" rather than as a hate crime, and had not apprehended any suspects.
 They declared it may not have been clear to the perpetrator that the building was a synagogue.